imextralucky/SapphireGuide/README.md

 1. Inside the **Interrupt-Affinity Policy Configuration Tool** window, scroll until you find your GPU name.
 Select it
 - If the error *Registry valye for affinity mask has unexpected type.* appear, it is safe to ignore.
 Press **OK**
 2. Press **Set Mask** and check your best core.
 Press **OK**
+3. Also look for **PCI Express Root Port**
+- You will have to find the one that corresponds to your GPU.
+When the device is restarted, your screen should go black for a few seconds, signaling your GPU has been restarted.

 #### USB controller
 1. Scroll until you find your USB controller, usually labeled as `USB xHCI Compliant Host Controller`.
 There is 1 for each USB hub on your motherboard.